• HOME

 Remember, when you do this your files, settings, accounts, databases and other information will be erased.
 You should make sure you have the log-in information for the account as it will be taken off the Google Play Store account.

-Application manager.
-From there you should be able to scroll down to
+To get started, head into your Settings and find the Apps or Application manager.
+From there you should be able to scroll down to Clear data or go into Storage first then Clear data.

 Clear data and cache on Google Play Services